 Before we get into what’s new for this release, we’d like to reassure you that you didn’t miss versions 16 and 17!
 Moving forward both apps will take on the upcoming year of their release in-lieu of a version number; hence, the transition from version 15 to Photoshop Elements 2018 and Premiere Elements 2018.

 With that, let’s get to the good stuff.

-Over the years, the Elements products have emphasised easy photo and video organisation, editing, creation, and sharing by combining content intelligence with a user-friendly interface and modes for every level of .
+Over the years, the Elements products have emphasized easy photo and video organization, editing, creation, and sharing by combining content intelligence with a user-friendly interface and modes for every level of user.

-This release focuses on enhancing the experience even further for memory keepers with hassle-free organisation, automated editing and some fun new Guided Edits that walk you through how to edit and create.
+This release focuses on enhancing the experience even further for memory keepers with hassle free organization, automated editing and some fun new Guided Edits that walk you through how to edit and create.
 As you’ll see, there are a number of exciting new features and enhancements so being creative with your photos and videos has never been easier.

 Here’s what’s new and enhanced –

 Auto-Curate – You no longer need to painfully look through a large batch of your photos to select the best ones.
 The Elements Organizer now automatically curates your photos based on quality, faces, subjects and more.

 Totally reimagined slideshows – Slideshows are a popular and fun way to showcase and share your memories, and now you can turn your curated photos and video clips into stylish and dynamic slideshows with just one click.
 And of course you can add your own personal touch by choosing a different theme and music, or adding captions.

 Guided Edits transform seemingly complex tasks into easy to follow step-by-step instructions that guide you to fantastic results.
 Photoshop Elements and Premiere Elements now offer 67 Guided Edits, including eight brand new ones in this release.

 Swap Backgrounds – Replace backgrounds in seconds by selecting the subject of a photo and placing it on a background that’s more interesting.